SEPP 72(t) in Early Retirement

 The Annuitization Method

 Distribution is the same for each, just as above.
 It also uses life expectancy but a different interest rate (IRS single life annuity table).
 It is essentially the same as the first method.
-Also, new in 2022, you can use the 5% minimum interest rate to increase your SEPP in early retirement.
+Also, in 2022, you can use the 5% minimum interest rate to increase your SEPP in early retirement.

 Required Minimum Distribution and 72(t) SEPP